About the Client

 - Report on the use of capital investment with breakdown by the structure of capital investment and sources of financing

 Now the users of the system working in different departments or branch offices can perform comparative cross-analysis of the data concurrently.
 This would be extremely difficult to achieve using MS Excel.
-For example, the data supplied by the Monitoring Department arrive monthly as cumulative totals for the month, while the data supplied by the Planning Department are adjusted once in 6 months in the form of monthly increase.
-The difficult thing is that the employees working in different departments want to see the data concurrently and exactly the same data types as the data were delivered into the system.
+For example, the data supplied by the Monitoring Department arrive monthly as cumulative totals for the month, while the data supplied by the Planning Department are adjusted once in 6 month in the form of monthly increase.
+The difficult thing is that the employees working in different departments want to see the data concurrently and exactly the same data types as the data was delivered into the system.
 Comparison forms help in designing the analytical reports in accordance with the client's requirements, with various options.

 The comparative data analysis features implemented using the Ranet OLAP functionality provided the main advantage and created a strong alternative to using other tools for these purposes.
 The data access functionality based on the use of Microsoft Office Excel and the Reporting Services is also integrated into the system as tools for multidimensional data visualization and reporting.
 However, these tools proved barely usable for complex multidimensional queries and interactive data analysis.

 The users of the Investment Program Management System can enter indicator values using the capability of the Ranet OLAP grid table to edit the cube data.
 The following standardized data entry forms for entering indicators are implemented in the system:

 - Use of capital investment